algoparc/ANSV/README.md

 ---------
 Three implementations of algorithms the ANSV problem:
 1. Sequential array-based solution with O(n) complexity.
-2. The Berkman, Schieber, and Vishkin Optimal solution.
+2. The Berkman, Schieber, and Vishkin optimal solution.
 3. The Shun and Zhao heuristic approach.

 Dependencies: